A New Kind of Science: Simple programs

 Generally, simple programs tend to have a very simple abstract framework.
 Simple cellular automata, Turing machines, and combinators are examples of such frameworks, while more complex cellular automata do not necessarily qualify as simple programs.
 It is also possible to invent new frameworks, particularly to capture the operation of natural systems.
-The remarkable feature of simple programs is that a significant percentage of them are capable of producing great complexity.
+The remarkable feature of simple programs is that a significant proportion of them can produce great complexity.
 Simply enumerating all possible variations of almost any class of programs quickly leads one to examples that do unexpected and interesting things.
 This leads to the question: if the program is so simple, where does the complexity come from?
 In a sense, there is not enough room in the program's definition to directly encode all the things the program can do.
 Therefore, simple programs can be seen as a minimal example of emergence.
 A logical deduction from this phenomenon is that if the details of the program's rules have little direct relationship to its behavior, then it is very difficult to directly engineer a simple program to perform a specific behavior.
 An alternative approach is to try to engineer a simple overall computational framework, and then do a brute-force search through all of the possible components for the best match.

 Simple programs are capable of a remarkable range of behavior.
 Some have been proven to be universal computers.
 Others exhibit properties familiar from traditional science, such as thermodynamic behavior, continuum behavior, conserved quantities, percolation, sensitive dependence on initial conditions, and others.
 They have been used as models of traffic, material fracture, crystal growth, biological growth, and various sociological, geological, and ecological phenomena.
 Another feature of simple programs is that, according to the book, making them more complicated seems to have little effect on their overall complexity.
 A New Kind of Science argues that this is evidence that simple programs are enough to capture the essence of almost any complex system.